erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 publishToMyQueue "Hello, World"
 {% endcodeblock %}
 Being able to easily create unique functions for each queue will make our code easier to read, debug, refactor, and write.

+That's it.
+These two functions will define the basic interaction with queues.
+A developer can use partial application to create a unique function for each queue in his or her system.
+I'll do the actual implementation of the code at the end of the post.
+This section was just about the design.